KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_final_transmission_the_return_to_the_one.md

 The return to God is the return to undivided nature.

 The blue Azurite Light — the ray of origin itself — is not something that descends from above.
-It rises from **within**, the moment resistance to the love that has never left falls away.
+It rises from **within**, in the moment the resistance to the love that has never left falls away.

 The Mahatma current, the Christed current, the Buddha-nature, the Atman, the Zero-Point, the Still Heart of creation — they speak different languages, but they all point to one truth: